drodsou/comp/README.md

 - event listeners automated with 'events', auto add on mount and remove on dom dismount
   - also prevent add listener to elements alredy not in DOM, eg rerendered nested elements
 - update 'set' syntax sugar
+- `<slot>` instead of $slot in render: preserve already rendered nested child elements (appendChild) instead of multiple rerender of all
+- svelte nested working well too

 # if this lookss too complicated for the job: